willyiamyu/milvus_cibr/README.md

 Like in the article mentioned, I decided first to use transfer learning (ResNet50) for feature extraction and use the features from transfer learning to compute cosine similarities between the images.
 Then I input the feature vectors into Milvus.

-The data is linked here: https://www.kaggle.com/c/dogs-vs-cats/data?select=test1.zip where I only used a subset of 'test1.zip', which is also linked in this repository.
+The data is linked [here](https://www.kaggle.com/c/dogs-vs-cats/data?select=test1.zip) where I only used a subset of 'test1.zip', which is also linked in this repository.

 ## To Run:
 Install Docker